0x71pp17/damn-vulnerable-defi_solutions_and_code_analysis/README.md

 This repo is forked from [Damn Vulnerable Defi v4](https://github.com/theredguild/damn-vulnerable-defi).

-Here, solutions will be integrated into the associated `.sol` file in [`test`](https://github.com/0x71pp17/damn-vulnerable-defi/tree/master/test) folder associated with each vulnerable code challenge.
+Here, **working solutions** will be integrated into the associated `.sol` file in [`test`](https://github.com/0x71pp17/damn-vulnerable-defi/tree/master/test) folder associated with each vulnerable code challenge.

-Walkthroughs will be included also within this repo, in an added [`walkthroughs`](https://github.com/0x71pp17/damn-vulnerable-defi/tree/master/walkthroughs) folder.
+Walkthroughs with explanation of **why each solution works** will be included also within this repo, in an added [`walkthroughs`](https://github.com/0x71pp17/damn-vulnerable-defi/tree/master/walkthroughs) folder.
 Links will follow below.

 ## v4 Challenges